Harvester57/tchap-web-v4/README.md

 ## Copyright & License

-Copyright (c) 2024-2025 Direction Interministérielle du Numérique - Gouvernement Français
+Copyright (c) 2014-2017 OpenMarket Ltd
+Copyright (c) 2017 Vector Creations Ltd
+Copyright (c) 2017-2025 New Vector Ltd
+2024-2025, Direction interministérielle du numérique

-This software is multi licensed by DINUM.
+This software is multi licensed by New Vector Ltd (Element)..
 It can be used either:

 (1) for free under the terms of the GNU Affero General Public License (as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version); OR